Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-ui-english.rst

 1. From a user process (a test, an application, etc.), the GUI support is first started, with ``gui:start/{0,1}``
-2. Then the various widgets (windows, frames, panels, buttons, etc.) are created (ex: thanks to ``MainFrame = gui:create_frame(...``) and the user process subscribes to the events it is interested in (as a combination of an event type and a widget-as-an-event-emitter; for example:
+2. Then the various widgets (windows, frames, panels, buttons, etc.) are created (e.g. thanks to ``MainFrame = gui:create_frame(...``) and the user process subscribes to the events it is interested in (as a combination of an event type and a widget-as-an-event-emitter; for example:

 .. code:: erlang

  gui:subscribe_to_events({onWindowClosed, MainFrame})

-3. The user process also triggers any relevant operation (ex: clearing widgets, setting various parameters), generally shows at least a main frame and records the GUI state that it needs for future use (typically containing at least the MyriadGUI references of the widgets that it created)
+3. The user process also triggers any relevant operation (e.g. clearing widgets, setting various parameters), generally shows at least a main frame and records the GUI state that it needs for future use (typically containing at least the MyriadGUI references of the widgets that it created)
 4. Then the user process enters its own (GUI-specific) main loop, from which it will receive the events that it subscribed to, and to which it will react by performing application-specific operations and/or GUI-related operations (creating, modifying, deleting widgets).
 Generally at least one condition is defined in order to leave that main loop and stop the GUI (``gui:stop/0``)

 Such a scheme based on a "man-in-the-middle" (the MyriadGUI process) is necessary to abstract out for example the types of messages induced by a given GUI backend.
 If performances should not be an issue for user interaction, the integration must be carefully designed, notably because a 3-actor cooperation (user code, MyriadGUI one, backend one) opens the possibility of race conditions to occur (notably some operations, like event subscribing, must then be made synchronous, as the user process may trigger direct interactions with the backend; see implementation notes for more details).